What: Discussion on the complex resource politics and its implications for the peace process in Myanmar

 Where: Think Corner (Tiedekulma), University of Helsinki, Yliopistonkatu 4

-See the updates and join in at the facebook event!
+See the facebook event!

 Myanmar is experiencing a complicated process of transition towards a civilian government, multi-party democratic elections, and peace negotiations.
 At the same time, the recent opening of the country has resulted in an accelerating rush for the rich natural resources, including a boom in extractive industrial and agribusiness projects.
 Most of these resources are located in the ethnic states and many of the grievances of the various ethnic communities are entangled with the questions of access to and control over resources.
 In this event researchers, NGO representatives and social movement activists discuss the ways that land and other resource rights should be addressed as a part of conflict resolution towards sustainable peace in Myanmar.